Heini-Maria/campaign-tracker/README.md

 # campaign-tracker

 Personal project to practise typescript with React.
-The React application is created from scratch, using webpack.
+The React application is created from scratch, using Webpack.

-Campaign -tracker is a table based application to visualize imaginery company's marketing campaigns.
-The user can search camppaign by name and filter the campaigns by based on selected start and end dates.
+Campaign -tracker is a table-based application to visualize an imaginary company's marketing campaigns.
+The user can search campaign by name and filter the campaigns by based on selected start and end dates.

 Visit the deployed application here: